NextronSystems/asgard-manual/usage/administration.rst

 This will collect all files with a score of 60 or higher and make them available for download in ASGARDs ``Collected Files`` section.

-For Details on how to automatically forward to a sandbox system please refer to the Analysis Cockpit manual.
+For Details on how to automatically forward to a sandbox system please refer to the `Analysis Cockpit Manual <https://analysis-cockpit-manual.nextron-systems.com/en/latest>`_ .

 Link Analysis Cockpit
 ^^^^^^^^^^^^^^^^^^^^^